How to use Thread HomeKit devices with Apple TV and HomePod

 An endpoint is a device that sends and receives data to the Thread network, but can’t pass data onto other Thread devices.
 Endpoints are devices like thermostats, weather sensors, or security devices.
 These devices are generally battery powered, and do not route data from other devices.

-These two Apple border routers allow Thread devices to integrate a HomeKit network, appearing in the Home app, and responding to Siri commands and automations, and enabling you to obtain data from and control your Thread devices remotely.
+These three Apple border routers allow Thread devices to integrate a HomeKit network, appearing in the Home app, and responding to Siri commands and automations, and enabling you to obtain data from and control your Thread devices remotely.

 Thread compatible devices are available from a broad range of companies, such as Amazon, Belkin, Eve, Google, Nanoleaf, and others.